 If you have undertaken all the steps to register and form your company, and open an account, you can then make your initial company investment and begin operations.

 Contact the experts to form your LLC in Chile

 As a foreign corporation expanding to Chile, it’s important to seek out an external provider who can act as your Nominee Director in the country.
 In this way, you can get specialist support to form your LLC in Chile in full compliance with business regulations.

 Expand to the most business-friendly country in Latin America with minimum liability by forming a LLC in Chile through Biz Latin Hub.
 Our team of local and expatriate professionals have the depth of knowledge and experience to enable foreign companies in Chile through providing a full range of market entry and back-office services.
 This includes market entry strategy, company formation, ongoing commercial representation, hiring, visa processing, and due diligence activities.

-Get in touch with us at [email protected] for personalized advice on how you can get started.
+Contact us now for personalized advice on how you can get started.

 Or learn more about our team and expert authors.